Aexplorer00/Aexplorer00/README.md

 - 👋 Hi, I’m @Aexplorer00
 - 👀 I’m interested in ... python
-- 🌱 I’m currently learning ...js
+- 🌱 I’m currently learning ...
+Azure and Azure devops
 - 💞️ I’m looking to collaborate on ...more advanced technologies
 - 📫 How to reach me ...